jinpark-pro/swift_data_collections/README.md

   - It was because of `numberOfSections` returned `0`.
   - Since you're implementing a static table view, you don't need to implement the data source.
 In fact, if you'd like, you can delete the boilerplate data source code that comes with a `UITableViewController` subclass.
   - Delete `numberOfSections` method and `tableView(numberOfRowsInSection:)` method, or update the return.

+- **Adjust Cell Heights**
+  - Have you noticed that your two date picker cells take up a significant portion of an iPhone screen?
+Date pickers can make it difficult to scroll a table view.
+Since swiping up on the date picker scrolls the picker wheel, it won't scroll the table view.
+While this is expected if the user intentionally swipes up on the date picker, it's a large enough control that a user may intend to scroll the table view and inadvertently scroll the picker.
+  - How do other apps handle this problem?
+In Calendar, the date pickers are hidden until the user selects the label row.
+Plus, the date picker appears right below the labels.
+When one date picker is shown, any others collapse - so you'll see only one date picker at a time.
+  - You will implement a similar interface here, using the table view delegate methods `tableView(_:heightForRowAt:)`, to adjust the height, and `tableView(_:didSelectRowAt:)`, to respond to user interaction and dynamically modify the row's height at runtime.
+But first, you'll need a few variables to track the state of your views.
+Add the following properties to your `AddRegistrationTableViewController` class:

+    - ```swift
+        let checkInDatePickerCellIndexPath = IndexPath(row: 1, section: 1)
+        let checkOutDatePickerCellIndexPath = IndexPath(row: 3, section: 1)

+        var isCheckInDatePickerVisible: Bool = false {
+            didSet {
+                checkInDatePicker.isHidden = !isCheckInDatePickerVisible
+            }
+        }

+        var isCheckOutDatePickerVisible: Bool = false {
+            didSet {
+                checkOutDatePicker.isHidden = !isCheckOutDatePickerVisible
+            }
+        }
+      ```

+  - What's going on in the code above?
+The first two properties store the index path of the date pickers for easy comparison in the delegate methods.
+The next two properties store whether or not the date pickers will be shown and then appropriately show or hide them when the properties are set.
+(They don't adjust the cell height, though.
+That's coming next.)
+Both date pickers start as not shown.
+  - Now that you have variables to track the visibility of your date pickers, you can implement the `tableView(_:heightForRowAt:)` method.
+This table view delegate method queries for the row's height when your table view rows are displayed.
+As the developer, your job is to return the height based on the index path.
+  - How will you implement `tableView(_:heightForRowAt:)` in the Hotel Manzana app?
+By using a switch on indexPath, you can include cases for the two date picker rows with a where clause for each to further define when the case is matched.
+(A where clause works like an if clause.)
+Specifically, you'll want to return a height of 0 for the date picker cells when they are not shown.
+Then you'll use the default for all other situations to let the cells determine their height automatically.
+Here's what that looks like:

+    - ```swift
+        override func tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat {
+            switch indexPath {
+            case checkInDatePickerCellIndexPath where isCheckInDatePickerVisible == false:
+                return 0
+            case checkOutDatePickerCellIndexPath where isCheckOutDatePickerVisible == false:
+                return 0
+            default:
+                return UITableView.automaticDimension
+            }
+        }
+      ```

+  - The rows with the date pickers also need to have a specific estimated row height and can't use `UITableView.automaticDimension`.
+You can return the correct estimated row height for each row using the `tableView(_:estimatedHeightForRowAt:)` method.
+The exact value returned for the date cell rows isn't important (as long as it's not 0), because Auto Layout will ensure the correct height is used.
+A quick check of the Size inspector for the date pickers' cells shows that 190 is a good estimate for the row height when the cells are visible.
+Notice that you don't want to use the where clause in this case:

+    - ```swift
+        override func tableView(_ tableView: UITableView, estimatedHeightForRowAt indexPath: IndexPath) -> CGFloat {
+            switch indexPath {
+            case checkInDatePickerCellIndexPath:
+                return 190
+            case checkOutDatePickerCellIndexPath:
+                return 190
+            default:
+                return UITableView.automaticDimension
+            }
+        }
+      ```

+  - Build and run your app.
+Because the default value of the visibility variables for the date picker is false, you'll no longer see the date pickers.
+To show them, you'll need to respond to the user tapping the date label cell.